 Materials and Methods: For conducting the study, 20 patients (control n = 10; aSAH (grade 3 or 4) n = 10) were recruited from a tertiary care hospital.
 The patients undergoing cranial surgery for pathology with intracerebral mass lesions on MRI were chosen as control for aSAH group.
-Both groups were administered PHT loading dose (20 mg/kg), infused in 5% dextrose, at a rate not more than 50 mg/min, followed by a maintenance dose (5 mg/kg).
+Both groups were administered PHT loading dose (20 mg/kg), infused in normal saline, at a rate not more than 50 mg/min, followed by a maintenance dose (5 mg/kg).
 Quantification of PHT concentration was performed in brain tissue, plasma, and cerebrospinal fluid (CSF) by LC-MS/MS.

 Results: The median PHT concentration in brain was found to be significantly decreased (64.8%) in aSAH group (3.78 μg/g) as compared to control (10.73 μg/g), P = 0.010.
 Similarly, median PHT brain concentration as fraction of plasma was significantly decreased in aSAH group (36.72%) compared to that of control (89.55%), P = 0.003.
 There was no significant difference in PHT concentration in plasma, CSF, and CSF as a fraction of plasma between both the groups.